Intermediate English

 Bond's father died in the mountains while young James was a pupil at Eton, a very famous English public school.
 His school helped him to get a good start in life.
 Lots of his school friends were diplomats and government officials and so on, so he made lots of useful contracts.
 At school, he also learned how to wear a bow tie.

 During his life as a secret agent, the Enemy kept sending beautiful girls to seduce him; but Bond talked to them when they were a mile off, and in the end he told them all his secrets; but now he's looking forward to retiring.
-He is not at all happy with Daniel Craig, who plays his part in Spectrum, the latest James Bond film.
+He is not at all happy with Daniel Craig, who plays his part in Not Time to Die, the latest James Bond film.

 For Teachers